Articles

 Keywords: cultural competence, colorblindness, microaggressions, Black, race, therapeutic relationship.

-Dr. Kendric D. Stewart, Dr. Delarious O. Stewart, Dr. Lavelle Hendricks, Dr. Dimitra Smith, Dr. James L. Maiden
+Dr. Kendric D. Stewart, Dr. Delarious O. Stewart, Dr. Lavelle Hendricks, Dr. Dimitra Smith, Dr. James L. Maiden.

 This study explores the intersection of environmental justice and mental health disparities in Washington Parish, Louisiana, focusing on the roles of counselors, psychologists, and community leaders in driving systemic change.
 Using Geographic Information Systems (GIS) and statistical modeling, the research identifies entrenched environmental racism, with predominantly Black and low-income communities disproportionately situated near polluting industries.
 Key findings show strong correlations between proximity to polluters and the percentage of Black residents (r = 0.72) and poverty rates (r = 0.63), exacerbating anxiety, depression, and stress-related disorders.
 The study advocates for interdisciplinary collaboration, integrating culturally competent mental health care, trauma-informed practices, and community- led resilience programs.
 It underscores the need to embed mental health into environmental policies and leverage advocacy for equitable policymaking, offering a pathway to empower marginalized communities and advance justice-driven transformation.